maxtkc/mvths-wiki/docs/019aa-buttonLED.rst

    .. code:: C

       x = digitalRead(7);

+   In your serial monitor, you should display "press" if the button is pressed and "not press" if the button is not pressed.

+   TEACHER CHECK \_\_\_\_

 #.
-Add an LED to your microcontroller and write a program to confirm that you can turn it on and off. **REMEMBER** to include a resistor with your LED.
+Add an LED to your circuit. **REMEMBER** to include a resistor with your LED.

 #.
-Add a button to your microcontroller on a different pin.
-Confirm in software that your micrcontroller can read the value of the button.
-This could be done in the terminal window with a serial command.
+Write a program to flash the LED.

+  TEACHER CHECK \_\_\_\_

 #.
-Write a program to read the value of the button press (either HIGH or LOW) and turn on the LED when the button is pressed.
-You might need to review the code under lesson Inputs.
+Modify your code to turn on the LED when the button is pressed and off when the button is not pressed.

-TEACHER CHECK \_\_\_\_